okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 The Classic Engine and the Identity Engine both include rate-limiting for the OAuth 2.0 API endpoint `/authorize`.
 This endpoint uses a combination of the Client ID, user's IP address, and Okta device identifier to provide granular isolation for requests made to the OAuth 2.0 `/authorize` endpoint.
 This framework isolates rogue OAuth 2.0 clients and bad actors, thereby ensuring valid users and applications don't run into rate limit violations.

-The Identity Engine includes client-based rate limiting for multiple APIs that implement the [Interaction Code grant type](/docs/concepts/interaction-code/), which implements a series of interactions and API calls between the user and authorization server.
+The Identity Engine includes client-based rate limiting for multiple APIs that implement the [Interaction Code grant type](/docs/concepts/interaction-code/), which performs a series of interactions and API calls between the user and authorization server.

 The Classic Engine also includes client-based rate limiting for the `/login/login.htm` endpoint, and uses a combination of the user's IP address and Okta device identifier to provide even more granular, more targeted rate limits to a user, app, script, or server.